orfeotoolbox/OTB/PSC.md

 ### Process

--   Proposals are written up and submitted on the otb-developers mailing list for discussion and voting, by any interested party, not just committee members.
+-   Proposals are written up and submitted as GitLab merge requests or on the otb-developers mailing list for discussion and voting, by any interested party, not just committee members.
 Proposals are available for review for at least three days before a vote can be closed.
 It is acknowledged that some more complex issues may require more time for discussion and deliberation.
 -   Respondents may vote “+1” to indicate support for the proposal and a willingness to support implementation.
 -   Respondents may vote “-1” to veto a proposal, but must provide